 - Talk to Your Detailer About Ceramic Coating Maintenance

 Ceramic coatings seem easy to apply, so a lot of consumers try DIY options when they're first starting out.
 They don't realize that once the coating cures and creates the bond with your car's clear coat, it seals everything in place, imperfections and all.
-Any dirt, swirl marks, or smudges can last months or even years unless you strip it and start all over.
+Any dirt, swirl marks, or smudges can last months or even years unless you remove ceramic coating from your car and start all over.

 When they understand the level of precision, prep work, and elbow grease involved, most consumers turn to professionals.
 Experts offer the skill, controlled environment, and equipment to deliver perfect ceramic coatings the first time.